 Since I was desperate to teach the first year and get my teaching license, and since there are barely a few bilingual preschools in my city, even though the city is the second largest in our country, I accepted the offer.
 We made a deal to have a final interview before September, and I should call them 15 days before the school year.

 If I were African or African-American, my hair would probably be perceived as a traditional part of my culture.
 In some countries, at least.
-As an anti-fascist, a punk, a person who has spent her life fighting for social rights and hoping that I will one day get to live in a socialist country, this hurt me even more.
-It represented just a fraction of racism and hate toward other cultures mirrored through my dreadlocks.
-I wasn’t white enough.
+As an anti-fascist, a person who has spent her life fighting for social rights and hoping that I will one day get to live in a socialist country (yes, this teacher is a leftie and a crust-punk), this hurt me on such a deep level, I couldn’t even say to anyone what happened.
+I was embarrassed.
+This represented just a fraction of racism and hate toward other cultures mirrored through my dreadlocks.
+I literally wasn’t white enough.
+Such a terrible thought that lingered in my mind for such a long time.

-Despite that, I still know of examples when the discrimination happened to those teachers as well, simply due to the overwhelming European whitewashing trend.
+Despite that, I still know of examples when the discrimination happened to teachers of color as well, simply due to the overwhelming European whitewashing trend.
 You are perceived as dirty, as a person who is not taking care of personal hygiene, and as someone who is easily infested with lice.

 I swallowed my feelings and my pride, and after days of crying and years of carefully grooming my dreadlocks, I let my best friend comb them out, and cut the ends.
 It took us five days of non-stop combing and tons of detangling products to get to an acceptable school hairstyle.